matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

-The above example means that servers receiving messages in this room should store the event for only 86400 seconds (1 day), as measured from that event's origin_server_ts, after which they MUST purge all references to that event (e.g. from their db and any in-memory queues).
+The above example means that servers receiving messages in this room should store the event for only 86400 seconds (1 day), as measured from that event's `origin_server_ts`, after which they MUST purge all references to that event (e.g. from their db and any in-memory queues).

 We consciously do not redact the event, as we are trying to eliminate metadata